Skip to main content

 Recent Changes

-1. St Lucia aligned its due-diligence framework with the CARICOM regional standard, introducing enhanced background checks and mandatory third-party screening for all adult applicants.
+1. St Lucia aligned its due-diligence framework with the CARICOM regional standard, introducing enhanced mandatory background checks and third-party screening for all adult applicants.

 source →